RandRVQ/RandRVQ.github.io/_pages/audio.md

 </html>

 In this page, we introduce a few audio examples drawn from the test set of <a href="https://sigsep.github.io/datasets/musdb.html" target="_blank" rel="noopener noreferrer">MUSDB18</a>.
-These audio examples are compressed and reconstructed using 4 different models: Baseline (<a href="https://arxiv.org/pdf/2306.06546" target="_blank" rel="noopener noreferrer">DAC</a> trained on MUSDB18 only), RandRVQ1, RandRVQ4 and RandRVQ5.
+These audio examples are compressed and reconstructed using 4 different models: Baseline (<a href="https://arxiv.org/pdf/2306.06546" target="_blank" rel="noopener noreferrer">DAC</a> trained on MUSDB18 only), RandRVQ1, RandRVQ4 and RandRVQ5 (which are introduced in table II of the paper).

+It is important to have in mind that the RandRVQ models are still random at inference.
+The results displayed here might not be the best results we could get from those models.

 ---
 # Audio compression reconstruction results